-With the library's diminishing ability to possess even a small percentage of the world's information, the economics of access, as opposed to ownership, has become a crucial issue.
-Integrating access into the collection development policy is not only necessary, but provides some decided advantages to the library as an information provider.
-First, the developments in electronic information systems have made it possible for library users to easily identify information sources.
-Second, though the library cannot keep all of the material relevant to its users in its collection, it can provide efficient access to those sources that reside in other collections through the maintenance of rapid and affordable interlibrary loan and document delivery services.
+With the Library's diminishing ability to possess even a small percentage of the world's information, the concept of access, as opposed to ownership, has become a crucial issue.
+Integrating access into the collection development policy is not only necessary, but provides some decided advantages to the Library as an information provider.
+First, the developments in electronic information systems have made it possible for Library users to easily identify information sources.
+Second, though the Library cannot keep all of the material relevant to its users in its collection, it can provide efficient access to those sources that reside in other collections through the maintenance of rapid and affordable interlibrary loan and document delivery services.
 The trend toward availability of information resources in electronic format improves retrieval time and cost.

 Therefore, when the Library determines that access "on demand" is more economically feasible in terms of storage, projected use, and cost, this option will be taken as a way of enhancing the library's ability to expand the information base available to its primary users.